 The Company follows an asset and liability approach to financial accounting and reporting for income taxes.
 Deferred income tax assets and liabilities are computed on the difference between the financial statement and tax bases of assets and liabilities that will result in taxable or deductible amounts in the future based on the enacted tax laws and rates applicable to the periods in which the differences are expected to affect taxable income.
 Valuation allowances are established, when necessary, to reduce the deferred income tax assets to the amount expected to be realized.
 The determination of the Company's provision for income taxes requires significant judgment, the use of estimates, and the interpretation and application of complex tax laws.
 Significant judgment is required in assessing the timing and amounts of deductible and taxable items and the probability of sustaining uncertain tax positions.
 The benefits of uncertain tax positions are recorded in the Company's financial statements only after determining a more-likely-than-not probability that the uncertain tax positions will withstand challenge, if any, from tax authorities.
 When facts and circumstances change, the Company reassesses these probabilities and records any changes in the financial statements as appropriate.
 Accrued interest and penalties related to income tax matters are classified as a component of income tax expense.
-No interest expense or penalties have been recognized as of and for the year ended March 31, 2024.
-The Company files federal and New Jersey state income tax returns.
-After 15th September, 2023 the Company's office is shifted to New York, City.
-The Company will file New York state income tax return for FY 2023-24.
+No interest expense or penalties have been recognized as of and for the year ended March 31, 2025.
+The Company files federal and New York state income tax returns.
+After September 15, 2023, the Company's office is shifted to New York City.
 Any potential examinations may include questioning the timing and amount of deductions, the nexus of income among various tax jurisdictions and compliance with U.S. federal, state and local tax laws.